katholt/reddog-nf/README.md

 * Ingroup/outgroup logic is found in two places, should we use a library at this point?
     - implemented once during mapping stats aggregation and again for merge mapping stats tables
 * Read validation as process using a local executor?
-* Coding consequences currently only examines each SNP individually
-    - report coding result when multiple SNPs are in one codon
-    - this probably should replace looking at SNPs individually
-    - would require reworking a large amount of `determine_coding_consequences.py`
 * Subsampling approach is too slow when subsampling down to a large number
     - subsampling to 5 million reads takes ~10 minutes
     - likely a result of hash collisons during set operations